 Library assistants' daily tasks often include helping patrons use library databases to browse virtual and physical collections, sorting and shelving books, checking materials in and out, completing interlibrary loan requests and readying materials for binding.
 They also might plan and participate in a library's outreach services and programs, from reading groups to book sales, and create bulletin boards, fliers, posters and library displays.
 With advances in technology, some library assistants are now charged with tasks previously handled by librarians, including cataloging and coding new books, magazines, journals and videos.

 Library assistants usually receive on-the-job training.
-Job openings in the field are growing at an average rate compared to all occupations, and the mean salary is around $28,000.
+Job openings in the field are declining and the mean salary is around $31,000.